microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/wopi/files/CheckFileInfo.rst

         wishing to enable file renaming within Office Online should verify that the default value is appropriate and set it accordingly if not.
 See the :ref:`RenameFile` operation for more details.

+    HostName
+        A **string** provided by the host used to identify it for logging and other informational purposes.

+    HostNotes
+        A **string** that is used by the host to pass arbitrary information to Office Online.
+Office Online will ignore this string if it does not recognize its contents.
+A host must not require that Office Online understand the contents of this string to operate.

+    IrmPolicyDescription
+        A **string** that Office Online will display to the user indicating the :abbr:`IRM (Information Rights Management)` policy for the file.
+This value should be combined with :term:`IrmPolicyTitle`.

+    IrmPolicyTitle
+        A **string** that the Office Online will display to the user indicating the :abbr:`IRM (Information Rights Management)` policy for the file.
+This value should be combined with :term:`IrmPolicyDescription`.

+    PresenceProvider:
+        A **string** that identifies the provider of information that Office Online may use to discover information about the user's online status (for example, whether a user is available via instant messenger).
+        Office Online requires knowledge of specific presence providers to be able to take advantage of this value.

+        ..  note:: |future|

+    ProtectInClient
+        A Boolean value that indicates that Office Online should take measures to prevent copying and printing of the file.
+This is intended to help enforce :abbr:`IRM (Information Rights Management)` in Office Online.

     SHA256
         A 256 bit SHA-2-encoded [`FIPS 180-2 <http://csrc.nist.gov/publications/fips/fips180-2/fips180-2.pdf>`_] hash
         of the file contents.
 Used for caching purposes in Office Online.
 See :ref:`View performance` for more details.

+    TimeZone
+        A **string** that is used to pass time zone information to Office Online in a format chosen by the host.